bludkiewicz/montyhall/README.md

 JaCoCo is used to verify test code coverage.

-This application logs the output, and it uses emojis to show results.
+This application logs the output on info, and it uses emojis to show results.
 Please be aware that your runtime environment will need emoji support to display properly.